sst/guide/_chapters/add-an-api-to-handle-billing.md

 ---
 layout: post
-title: Add an API to handle billing
+title: Add an API to Handle Billing
 date: 2021-08-17 00:00:00
 lang: en
-description:
+description: In this chapter we'll add an API to our serverless app to handle billing.
+We'll use the Stripe npm package in our Lambda function to charge a credit card.
 ref: add-an-api-to-handle-billing
 comments_id:
 ---